We want the research we fund to be open and accessible, so it can have the greatest possible impact.

 We’re exploring ways to address this, along with other funders who have similar concerns.

-We're aiming to announce new funding opportunities for open research in late 2017.
+We're aiming to announce new funding opportunities for open research in spring 2018.

 We’re hoping to support researchers and other innovators to develop and pilot cutting-edge approaches to open research.

 We also provide small amounts of funding to support meetings, workshops and events related to open research.
 For more information, please contact the open research team at email@example.com.

 A full list of our published reports and data sets can be accessed on Figshare.
 Below are links to several key resources.

 - For more about open access to publications, see